Aged Care Workforce Strategy Taskforce

 The aged care industry, including consumer advocates, peak industry bodies and employer and employee representatives, are invited to comment on the proposed structure and membership of the new Aged Care IRC.
 For more information, visit the AISC website or download the IRC aged care factsheet.

-The second working Summit will be held in Adelaide on 30 April 2018.
-Places are limited and will be by invitation only.
+The second working Summit was held in Adelaide on 30 April 2018.
+Places were limited and were by invitation only.
 More information is available from the consultation and engagement relationship overview web page.

 The Taskforce has convened a series of community consultations to supplement the call for public submissions and other engagement and consultation to date seeking the views of providers, consumers and their families, workers, volunteers, informal carers and others with an interest in the aged care workforce.
 To date community consultations have been held in Perth, Brisbane ,Melbourne and Hobart.